nguyentran0212/iegems-website/_posts/2024-09-09-review-AFUL-Cantor.md

 - Localiation: distance, internality, localisability
 - Reverberation

+I'm surprised by how much I actually enjoy the soundstage and imaging of Cantor.
+Why surprise, you ask?
+It is because AFUL decides to stick to the same soundstage presentation as their previous flagship, the Performner8 (P8), a presentation that I did not enjoy.
+The best way to describe this soundstage shape of P8 is imaging having the foreground of the soundstage (i.e., singers, main instruments) pushed forward to your face.
+Because of this presentation, the soundstage can feel closed in and shallow, even if the IEM has great treble extension that can project the background elements far out (i.e., "large" soundstage in traditional sense).
+What surprised me is that despite sharing the same soundstage style, Cantor somehow manages to side step all of my previous criticism with the P8.

+Precise and spacious are the best way to describe the soundstage and imaging of Cantor.
+The soundstage of Cantor can change readily between recordings rather than sticking to a particular shape.
+If a recording is supposed to sound intimate, Cantor can place the singer right up to the face or even inside the head.
+If a recording is supposed to sound like a live recording with a band or an orchestra, Cantor can place the voices and instruments as if they spread out in front of me.
+Depending on the recording, sometimes the height dimension of the soundstage is also used with instruments floating up and above the head.
+With most recordings in my library, Cantor can comfortably push the background elements of the mix out of the head.
+In fact, sometimes when I listen to Cantor on commute, I wonder whether other people around me can hear my music, due to how "out of head" the soundstage feels.

+Cantor also makes excellent use of its large soundstage.
+It is quite adept at conveying the contrast between nearer and further elements of mix, creating a clear sense of layering.
+The imaging of Cantor is also tack sharp and precise.
+I'm particularly impressed by how this IEM reveals and convey minute shifting of the positioning of instruments, such as when the soloist moves slightly in front of a stereo mic.
+Needless to say, gaming is excellent with this IEM.

 Let's listen to some test tracks to assess the soundstage and imaging capability of Cantor.
 The first one is **[Original Sound Effect Track - Memory from Gundam Seed Destiny OST album](https://www.youtube.com/watch?v=PhJWAWqExQs)**.
 This track compiles all sound effects used in the show, arranged atmospherically and immersively.
-An IEM with ideal soundstage and imaging should effectively utilize this information to create a diverse soundstage, with sound elements appearing in all three dimensions, offering contrast between near and distant sounds.
+Cantor effectively utilizes this information to create a diverse soundstage, with sound elements appearing in all three dimensions, offering contrast between near and distant sounds.
 Many elements on the left and right channels will seem to originate outside the ears.
-Here are key observations about how Cantor performs with this track and how it compares against other reference IEMs:
+Against the venerable 64 Audio U12T, my benchmark for outstanding soundstage and imaging, I'm surprised to find how much sharper the positioning of sound elements is with Cantor.
+Despite not having as much air vent as U12T, Cantor manages to do a similar job at extending the soundstage to outside the ears.

 The next track is **[Shadow of Baar Dau](https://www.youtube.com/watch?v=RXcLuLQ_5oM)**.
 This one tests an IEM's ability to convincingly convey the sense of distance of background elements, such as the string section at 00:20 on the front left and the vocal chants on the front right at 00:40.
-An IEM with perfect soundstage and imaging should make this track feel spacious, creating an illusion that some background elements originate outside the head.
-In essence, it should provide a fully immersive listening experience.
-Here are key observations about how Cantor performs with this track and how it compares against other reference IEMs:
+Cantor successfully conveys a spacious sensation and creates an illusion that some background elements come from outside the head.
+I also find that Cantor has sharper instrument positioning than U12T.
+However, the slightly blurry presentation of U12T some how make the sense of space and distance in this track more "real" to me.

+In summary, Cantor does an outstanding job at conveying a precise and spacious stereo image.
+Even as a self-proclaimed soundstage connoisseur, there is not much I can fault Cantor.
+If I really nitpick, I would say the soundstage of Cantor lacks a certain "special sauce" that some IEMs with the so-called Bone Conduction Driver can convey.
+Perhaps Cantor II? **5/5 - Outstanding**

 _____

 Driveability
 ===

-Apple dongle?

-R3II?

-DX300?
+Cantor has a moderate impedance of 20ohm and moderate sensitivity of 106dB/mW @ 1kHz.
+These specifications place it in the sweet spot of most portable DACs and amplifiers.
+To put in context, it is sensitive enough to avoid pushing amplifiers into current limit, yet insensitive enough to avoid hissing with most sources, even desktop devices like my FiiO K7 on high gain.
+I do hear an improvement when pairing Cantor with stronger source device, but I don't feel like I sacrifice a lot of sound quality driving Cantor from smaller DAPs like HiBy R3.
+Alternatively, I can add a battery powered portable amplifier between my DX300 and Cantor to enjoy additional soundstage expansion and dynamic when I enjoy the IEM at home.
+Such versatility makes Cantor a candidate for a one-IEM setup.

 _____